When Your Dog Growls Over Bones/ Food/ Toys / Space / people

 · we aren't teaching the dog not to take things; we are teaching the dog that people take his stuff and that people are threatening and scary when he has stuff in his mouth.

-We need to change the emotion driving the behavior, not punish the behavior, or we risk making the situation worse or losing the warning signals and creating a dog who goes straight to biting.
+We need to change the emotion driving the behavior, not punish the behavior, or we risk making the situation worse, then losing the warning signals and creating a dog who goes straight to biting.

 Manage, Change Feelings, and Train Other Behaviors